 Contact info

 This is a small yet crucial part of your resume that should, at the very least, consist of your phone number, email address and website (when relevant).
-Some people also choose to also add their home address, but this isn’t a must.
+Some people also choose to add their home address, but this isn’t a must.

-In today's job market you may want to include links to your social media accounts as well, since these are commonly looked at as professional assets that give offer a deeper dive into your creative and professional capabilities.
+In today's job market, you may want to include links to your social media accounts as well, since these are commonly looked at as professional assets that give offer a deeper dive into your creative and professional capabilities.
 Depending on the position, some recruiters will want to see an active LinkedIn profile, on top of your ability to manage an active Instagram, TikTok or Facebook account.

 Try this Creative CV template